 If you have an appointment at the Biomedical Research Centre (BRC) we ask that you come directly to the BRC reception through the main external entrance.
 The BRC entrance is situated next to the car park on the left as you pass through the main gate.
 There are no steps and the department has a large automatic door.
 You can no longer access the BRC through the hospital itself.
 On arrival we ask that you put on a mask from the mask station and sanitise your hands.
 You will be asked if you have had any symptoms of Covid-19.

-All other patients will be asked to enter via the main entrance to Chapel Allerton Hospital where you will be greeted by a nurse and asked to use the hand sanitiser stations.
-The nurse will direct you to where to go for your appointment and will make a note of where you will be going in the hospital.
+All other patients will be asked to enter via the main entrance to Chapel Allerton Hospital where you will be greeted by a member of staff and asked to use the hand sanitiser stations.
+You will be directed to your appointment and a member of staff will make a note of where you will be going in the hospital.
 Depending on what you are attending for, you will be directed to outpatients, ward C5 Or the BRC.

 When should I not attend my appointment?